mikecokina/elisa/README.rst

 -----

-**ELISa** is crossplatform python package dedicated to light curves modelling of close eclipsing binaries including surface features such as spots and pulsation (soon).
+**ELISa** is crossplatform python package dedicated to light curves modelling of close eclipsing binaries including surface features such as spots and pulsations (will be added soon).
 Current capabilities include:

     - ``BinarySystem:`` class for modelling surfaces of detached, semi-detached and over-contact binaries
     - ``Observer:`` class for generating light curves (and in future other observables)